sifive/wake/share/doc/wake/tutorial.md

 ### Customizing job invocation

-Using `job`, we run processes with the default execution plan.
+Using `runJob`, we run processes with the default execution plan.
 This means that all environment variables are removed and the job is executed in the root of the workspace.
 However, it is possible to customize the environment used.